jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.12.33 NormalVectors
+#### 8.12.35 NormalVectors

-Calculates normal vectors for points within a LAS file and stores these data (XYZ vector components) in the RGB field..
+Calculates normal vectors for points within a LAS file and stores these data (XYZ vector components) in the RGB field.

 *Parameters*: